-- "Bulk Operations" below
+- · "Bulk Operations" below

-- "Registrar Settings" below
+- "Registrar Settings" on the next page

-- "Reports" on page 80
+- "Reports" on page 81

 - "User and API Client Accounts" on page 81

 Bulk Operations

 The Bulk Operations page displays information about the status of in progress or completed bulk jobs associated with the Registrar.
 Bulk operations allow Registrars to perform the same operation on multiple entities.